p-banuelos/guardian-tales-redeem/README.md

 # guardian-tales-redeem
 Check for new codes and redeem them to the specified user_id account.

-To run locally, replace in main.py:
+To run locally, you can type your user when calling the GuardianTales class in main.py:

 | Original | New |
 | ------------- | ------------- |